alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 What does Sullivan mean by arguing that T&S have a "model-centric view of understanding phenomena"?
+For Sullivan, the key problem is that data relationships (i.e. the TML target, i.e. relationships of features represented by data) are not used as a means to further provide understanding by some explanation that is induced by the ML model, but that T&S see data relationships as the target of ML understanding themselves.
+For Sullivan, these data relationships are part of the model.
+Thus, the TML hypothesis is model-centric.
+The notion of model-based explanations put forward by Lawler & Sullivan is relevant here.
-FAI as an indication that T&S are invested in the idea that some model implementation details can be inherently relevant irrespective of what the target is.
-Thus, the introduction of FAI gives Sullivan reason to argue that T&S follow a model-centric view of understanding phenomena.
+In support of this notion that the TML is model-centric, FAI serves as an indication that T&S are invested in the idea that some model implementation details can be inherently relevant irrespective of what the target is.

 Could it be that Sullivan misunderstands T&S' approach as "model-centric"?
 It could be that the TML target is about the external target as much as the model output of e.g. the melanoma DNN that Sullivan uses as an example to illustrate her self-described "model-as-means" view.